 There is so much you can explore in Dublin but what are the best things to do with your kids?
 A city whose cobbled streets are laced with history, fairytales and music.
-From Trinity College, to impressive museums and galleries.
-Most of them, are free to enter.
-You will certainly be spoiled for choice with indoor activities.

 The coastal city of Dublin is the best of both worlds – exciting city activity and relaxing beach break.
 In the city you’ll find Botanic Gardens, beautiful parks and tranquil riverside scenery.
 Meanwhile on the coastline there are craggy cliffs lined with ancient castles and miles of unspoiled sandy beaches.
 So in our opinion it’s perfect for a family escape.